DavesCodeMusings/SyslogHandler-MicroPython/README.md

 ## Troubleshooting
 There are plenty of things that can go wrong when logging to a remote server from an IoT device.
 Here are a few things to check.

+* Is your syslog address and port correct?
+If you simply copied main.py, the sample IP address for the syslog server needs to be changed.
+* Is your logging.basicConfig(level) set too high?
+Default is WARNING and above unless you explicitly set something else.
 * Is your syslog server accepting connections?
 Try `echo "Testing 1 2 3" | nc 127.0.0.1 514` on the machine hosting the syslog server.
 * Is your IoT network firewalled?
 Be sure to allow port 514/UDP through.
-* Is your logging.basicConfig(level) set too high?
-Default is WARNING and above unless you explicitly set something else.
 * Is your MicroPython device connected to the network?
 Take a look at [boot.py](src/boot.py) for hints on how to get that done.

 ## Syslog server